lu-chi/flannel-route-manager/README.md

 ### Create the Compute Instance

-The following command will create a GCE instance with flannel, running in allocate only mode, and the flannel-route-manager up and running.
+The following command will create a GCE instance with flannel, running in subnet allocate only mode, and the flannel-route-manager up and running.

 ```
 $ gcloud compute instances create flannel-route-manager-test \